avaleske/SharkEyes/README.md

 This was last updated on 6/9/2014.
 There is likely a more up to date version.
 Email avaleske@gmail.com with Sharkeyes in the subject line to get access to the newest version of the repo.

+###Prereqs
+You'll need git, vagrant, virtualbox, and an IDE.
+These instructions are for PyCharm as the IDE, which has so far served us well and should be available from Jetbrains for free for students.
+Vagrant runs on any OS, so these should work anywhere.
+(When working on Windows I've found it nice to use the git bash, rather than command prompt, for what it's worth.)

+Also, note that on Windows there's a bug in virtualbox that causes vagrant to destroy the vm if you sleep it.
+Do `vagrant halt` instead of `vagrant suspend`.

 ###Setup

 To setup the vm